Cats make different sounds, such as purring, trilling, meowing, chirping, howling, hissing, yelping, yowls, and growling.

 Learn How to Speak Cat

-- A shortened meow in younger cats means they fell lonely or hungry.
+- A shortened meow in younger cats means they feel lonely or hungry.

 - Rapid-fired meows mean your cat wants your attention.